CRISPR SCREENS FOR TARGET IDENTIFICATION IN DRUG DISCOVERY

 Mode of action (MoA) analysis and high-content screening for drug signatures

-Understanding how drugs act in the complex environment of a cell remains one of the critical aspects of drug discovery and development after initial drug target identification.
-Importantly, phenotypic screening with CROP-Seq (Perturb-Seq) delivers transcriptional profiles associated with drug action and indicates which genes impact the drug profile, thus providing unique insights into its mechanism of action.
-It also uncovers genes that modify drug responses, thus paving the way for combination therapy approaches.
+Understanding how drugs act in the complex environment of a cell remains one of the critical aspects of drug discovery and development.
+Importantly, phenotypic screening with CROP-Seq delivers transcriptional profiles associated with drug action and indicates which gene knockouts affect the drug profile, thus providing unique insights into its mechanism of action.
+It also uncovers genes that modify drug responses, thus paving the way for patient stratification as well as the development of combination therapy approaches.

-CROP-Seq perturbation datasets for training of AI/ML-based foundation models of human cell biology
+CROP-Seq perturbation datasets for training of AI/ML-based foundation models of human cells

 Illustrated DNA in blue for identifying disease-associated gene function.

-CROP-Seq perturbation datasets for training of AI/ML-based foundation models of human cell biology
+CROP-Seq perturbation datasets for training of AI/ML-based foundation models of human cells

-Pooled CRISPR screens in human-centric, primary immune models, e.g., primary helper T cells and myeloid cells
+Pooled CRISPR screens in primary human immune cells

 Network icon in to illustrate the primary T cell phenotypic screening subsets identified by computational biology.

-Pooled CRISPR screens in human-centric, primary immune models, e.g., primary helper T cells and myeloid cells
+Pooled CRISPR screens in primary human immune cells

 CRISPR/Cas9-based high-content screening accelerates drug target identification across many therapeutic areas and helps unravel gene regulatory networks in cancer cells as well as primary human T cells.